Doing Business in the U.S.

 David A. Jakopin

-David Jakopin is a partner in the law firm's Intellectual Property practice and is located in the Silicon Valley office.
-He has 24 years of experience in IP litigation related matters.
-He also advises clients on strategic IP issues and licensing issues, particularly in the context of mergers, acquisitions and investments.
+David Jakopin is a partner in the law firm's Intellectual Property practice.
+He is located in the Silicon Valley office and currently serves as the head of the Silicon Valley IP Group.
+Mr. Jakopin has over 25 years of experience in IP litigation related matters.
+He also advises clients on strategic IP issues and licensing issues, particularly in the context of corporate finance, mergers & acquisitions and investments.

 In addition, Mr. Jakopin has broad experience on matters that have an international focus.
 Over his career he has spent significant time in Europe and Asia dealing with a wide range of IP issues, and continues to represent multinational companies as well as those based in the United States.